OctopusDeployLabs/terraform-provider-octopusdeploy/examples/Environment-Creation/environment-creation.md

   - apiKey: The API key to authenticate to an Octopus Deploy server.
   - space: The Octopus Deploy space to create the resource in.
   - serverURL: The server URL.
-  - environmentName: The name of the new environment
+  - environmentName: The name of the new environment.
+  - description: The environment description.
+  - use_guided_failure: Use guided failure in new environment.
+  - allow_dynamic_infrastructure: Allow dynamic infrastructure in new environment
+  - sort_order: Sort order for displaying environments

 ### terraform.tfvars